MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-230-update.md

 ### Rerun Invoke Azure Function checks

 Imagine you deploy your system in multiple stages.
-Before deploying the second stage, there is an Approval and an Invoke Azure Function check that runs a sanity check on the already-deployed part of the system.
+Before deploying the second stage, there's an Approval and an Invoke Azure Function check that runs a sanity check on the already-deployed part of the system.

 Say you come to review the Approval request and you notice the sanity check ran 2 days ago.
-Say you are aware there was another deployment that might have affected the result of the sanity check.
+Say you're aware there was another deployment that might have affected the result of the sanity check.

 Starting with this sprint, you'll be able to rerun Invoke Azure Function and Invoke REST API check.